professionalhomes/ethnotary/readme.md

+To start dApp on your local machine, please run "python -m http.server 8000" within the directory.
+Then navigate to http://localhost:8000/index1.html?0x014AF42316A9f69a5a38A422705fE06b6B9D3d4F in your browser.
+Please make sure you are using a web3 enabled browser.

 Contribution Guide:

 Ethnotary has 3 major ongoing development themes.
 Themes serve as guidelines & priorities for the ongoing development of the applications and its tools.
 ANyone looking to contribute to our project should familiarize themselves with these 3 themes.